mldbai/mldb/container_files/public_html/doc/builtin/Url.md

   internet or a private intranet.
 - `s3://`: Refers to a file on Amazon's S3 service.
 If the file is not public, then credentials must be added.
-- `sftp://` Refers to a file on an SFTP.
+- `sftp://` Refers to a file on an SFTP server.
 Credentials must be added.
 - `file://`: Refers to a file inside the MLDB container.
 These resources are only accessible from the same container that created them.
 A relative path (for example `file://filename.txt`) has two slashes after `file:`, and will create a file in the